Malicious: Prevention and Mitigation Strategies

 Unauthorized access is a type of malicious action where an actor gains access to a system or network without permission.
 This can be achieved through various means, such as exploiting vulnerabilities, cracking passwords, or using social engineering techniques.

-Once inside a system, the actor can carry out a wide range of malicious activities, from stealing data to installing malware.
+Once inside a system, the actor can carry out a wide range of malicious activities, from stealing data to installing malware on infected systems.
 Unauthorized access is often the first step in a larger attack.

 Data theft is a type of malicious action where an actor steals sensitive data from a system or network.
-This can include personal information, financial data, intellectual property, or any other type of data that has value.
+This can include personal information, financial data, intellectual property, or any other type of data that has value, posing significant risks to national security.

 Data theft can be carried out remotely, through hacking or malware, or physically, through theft of hardware or media.
 The stolen data can be used for various purposes, from identity theft to industrial espionage.